Joshua-HL0/c-queue/README.md

 # c-queue
-A basic implementaion of an array-based queue in C.
+A basic implementaion of a (circular) array-based queue in C.

-(resize currenlty not implemented, will do soon)
+(note: the queue_resize function currently changes the positions of the elements, so be careful with reusing head and tail variables)